We try not to talk about ourselves. This enterprise is about you readers. However, it’s Nov. 5 and that’s our birthday.

 We also continue to dabble in events and research for membership associations.
 Currently we’re working for IATA on a paper about the story of NDC.
 This year we supported events run by GBTA chapters in Chicago, Minneapolis and New Jersey.

 Still, TheCompanyDime.com is and always will be our focus.
-To help ensure we’re delivering on what you readers are looking for, please spend a few minutes responding to this survey.
+To help ensure we’re delivering on what you readers are looking for, please spend a few minutes responding to our survey.
 You know where to find us if you have any questions or suggestions.

 Thanks so much!